InitnelaV/Euro-estimation-LOTERY/README.md

 --BEGIN UPDATE---
 The V2 include the import .csv data
 You can find the results here https://www.fdj.fr/jeux-de-tirage/euromillions-my-million/historique?msockid=19e4fa7c7bfc69c70b3deeaf7aa1688c
-When you DL, the .zip, extrcat the .csv, then, keep andformat your file in 7 columns boule_1	boule_2	boule_3	boule_4	boule_5	etoile_1	etoile_2
+When you DL, the .zip, extract the .csv, then, keep andformat your file in 7 columns boule_1	boule_2	boule_3	boule_4	boule_5	etoile_1	etoile_2
 ---END OF UPDATE---
 Enjoy